 The savings must be counter-balanced by the administrative burden of maintaining the assets in the trust over the period of one's life.
 There are other, non-economic advantages for using a trust which merit consideration such as privacy (a trust is not probated in open court) and upon the incapacity or death of the grantor, the trust continues to operate without court intervention.

 3. Joint TenancyJoint tenancy is a method of holding title to property when two or more people own property together, but the last survivor will own the property outright.
-When a joint tenant dies, his or her interest goes automatically to the survivor; there is no probate and a will or living trust has absolutely no effect on joint tenancy property.
+When a joint tenant dies, their interest goes automatically to the survivor; there is no probate and a will or living trust has absolutely no effect on joint tenancy property.

 There may be adverse tax consequences to the joint tenant who dies first.
-There is a presumption that the entire fair market value of the property is part of the decedent's estate for estate tax purposes, unless the surviving joint tenant can prove (through financial records) the amount of his or her share of the payments made towards the purchase, improvement or upkeep of the jointly held property.
-For instance, if the surviving tenant can prove he or she made a 30 percent contribution towards the purchase, improvement or upkeep of the property, then 70 percent of the property will be included in the deceased tenant's estate for estate tax purposes.
+There is a presumption that the entire fair market value of the property is part of the decedent's estate for estate tax purposes, unless the surviving joint tenant can prove (through financial records) the amount of their share of the payments made towards the purchase, improvement or upkeep of the jointly held property.
+For instance, if the surviving tenant can prove they made a 30 percent contribution towards the purchase, improvement or upkeep of the property, then 70 percent of the property will be included in the deceased tenant's estate for estate tax purposes.

 4. Community PropertyCalifornia is a community property state which means that any earnings and assets acquired during the marriage belong equally to both spouses, regardless of who actually earned the income.
 Property acquired before marriage, or gifts and inheritances received by one spouse during a marriage, are generally the separate property of that spouse.